KDE/kde-builder/doc/chapter_02/building-and-troubleshooting.md

 ## Resolving build failures

-Depending on how many modules you are downloading, it is possible that kdesrc-build will not succeed the first time you compile KDE software.
+Depending on how many modules you are downloading, it is possible that kde-builder will not succeed the first time you compile KDE software.
 Do not despair!

-kdesrc-build logs the output of every command it runs.
+kde-builder logs the output of every command it runs.
 By default, the log files are kept in `~/kdesrc/log`.
-To see what the caused an error for a module in the last kdesrc-build command, usually it is sufficient to look at `~/kdesrc/log/latest/module-name/error.log`.
+To see what the caused an error for a module in the last kde-builder command, usually it is sufficient to look at `~/kdesrc/log/latest/module-name/error.log`.

 ```{tip}